Indiana State University: Campuses

 Indiana State University-Evansville (now University of Southern Indiana) was created as a branch campus in 1965.
-Like Ball State University, it became an independent institution of higher education when it was granted independent standing as the University of Southern Indiana in 1985.
+Like Ball State University (formerly Indiana State University-Muncie), it became an independent institution of higher education when it was granted independent standing as the University of Southern Indiana in 1985.

 Student Media

 Student Media was created in 2012 in a merger of Student Publications and electronic media outlets under Academic Affairs.
-Since then, in addition to operating the Indiana Statesman, Sycamore Video, and WISU-FM; Student Media has grown to include The Sycamore, a digital yearbook; Sync Creations, a client-driven video and web production group; the Indiana State Sports Network, which produces video for ESPN3 and ESPN+; WZIS, a student-staffed station created when WISU converted to a public radio format; and the Center for Innovation in Technology and Digital Media.
+Since then, in addition to operating the Indiana Statesman, Sycamore Video, and WISU-FM; Student Media has grown to include The Sycamore, a digital yearbook; Syc Creations, a client-driven video and web production group; the Indiana State Sports Network, which produces video for ESPN3 and ESPN+; WZIS, a student-staffed station created when WISU converted to a public radio format; and the Center for Innovation in Technology and Digital Media.
 While the center is the newest venture, Student Media outlets have been a part of the Indiana State experience for decades.
 The Statesman dates back to 1895 and WISU first went on the air in the early 1960s.
 The Sycamore, long an institution at Indiana State, was suspended in 1993 and revived in 2013–14.